duc-ios/Taskerly/README.md

    - Decision: Every aspect of the app, from micro-interactions to color schemes, will be carefully considered.
    - Rationale: Attention to detail is crucial in creating an app that feels polished and professional.
 Small details such as iconography, button responsiveness, and even the choice of typography can significantly impact the user experience.
 By meticulously refining these details, Taskerly will stand out as a premium task management solution that delights users and keeps them engaged.

 ### Conclusion

 The combination of Clean Swift VIPER architecture, SwiftData, a well-designed Figma template, and a focus on modern iOS features ensures that Taskerly will be a robust, scalable, and user-friendly app.
 The decisions made in the development of Taskerly are guided by the need for a high-quality, intuitive, and visually appealing task management experience that leverages the latest in mobile development technologies and design practices.

 ## Future improvements

-- [ ] Create a visually appealing onboarding experience for first-time users.
 - [ ] Allow filter tasks by category.
 - [ ] Add unit & ui tests.
-- [ ] Add a launch screen.
 - [ ] Add support for subtasks with an expandable/collapsible UI.
 - [ ] Add support for repeating tasks.
 - [ ] Add support for clould data storing.